davidgasquez/handbook/content/learning.md

 * Learning to program shapes the mind the same way a new language does.
 Each learning help modelling the world.
 * Use spaced repetition.
 Make cards that are [atomic, connected and meaningful](https://ncase.me/remember/).
 * [Test your knowledge easly and often and iterate](https://youtu.be/Y_B6VADhY84?list=WL).
 * Develop strategies instead of procedures.
 Do this by interleaving different problems.
+Learning to learn is an art in itself.

 ## [Capture, Organize, Synthesize](http://gordonbrander.com/pattern/capture-organize-synthesize/)